com-lihaoyi/cask/docs/pages/1 - Cask: a Scala HTTP micro-framework.md

 $$$formJsonPost

 If you need to handle a JSON-encoded POST request, you can use the `@cask.postJson` decorator.
-This assumes the posted request body is a JSON dict, and uses its keys to populate the endpoint's parameters, either as raw `ujson.Js.Value`s or deserialized into `Seq[Int]`s or other things.
+This assumes the posted request body is a JSON dict, and uses its keys to populate the endpoint's parameters, either as raw `ujson.Value`s or deserialized into `Seq[Int]`s or other things.
 Deserialization is handled using the [uPickle](https://github.com/lihaoyi/upickle) JSON library, though you could write your own version of `postJson` to work with any other JSON library of your choice.

 Similarly, you can mark endpoints as `@cask.postForm`, in which case the endpoints params will be taken from the form-encoded POST body either raw (as